-Undergraduate Research and Creative Inquiry (URCI) exists to foster and strengthen the culture of
+Undergraduate Research and Creative Inquiry (URCI) aims to foster and strengthen the

 Undergraduate Research & Creative Inquiry (URCI) seeks to provide guidance and opportunities